puliabhinav77-dev/Brazilian-E-Commerce-Sales-Analysis-using-Python-PostgreSQL-SQL-Power-BI/README.md

 # Overview

-This project analyzes the Brazilian Olist E-Commerce dataset using Python, SQL, PostgreSQL, and Power BI.
-The objective is to transform raw transactional data into actionable business insights through data profiling, cleaning, database integration, SQL analytics, and interactive dashboards.
+This project analyzes the Brazilian Olist E-Commerce dataset using Python, MySQL, and Power BI.
+The objective is to transform raw uncleaned data into actionable business insights through data profiling, cleaning, database integration, SQL analytics, and interactive dashboards.

 ## Objectives

 - Profile and clean raw datasets.
 - Build a relational database.
-- Perform exploratory data analysis.
+- Perform exploratory data analysis (EDA).
 - Answer business questions using SQL.
 - Build an executive Power BI dashboard.
 - Generate insights on sales, customers, sellers, products, logistics, and reviews.